ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[CRXX]>[OXX4]** A workgroup attached to a workflow MUST be also attached to each workstep in the workflow.

 ## 6.4 BPI Account
 Before we can move on to the requirements on the individual components in the processing layer required for agreement execution, we need to define and specify the prerequisites.
 Since we have been defining and discussing state objects in the context of a BPI, we need to define stateful object processing.
 This necessitates an account based model for both BPI users and BPI state objects.
-This is analogous to the the Ethereum model using accounts for individual participants and smart contracts -- both are stateful objects.
+This is analogous to the Ethereum model using accounts for individual participants and smart contracts -- both are stateful objects.

 **[RXX]** Each BPI user MUST be associated with an account.